bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/react-component-guide.md

       }
     };

-These objects are called “React elements”.
+These objects are called "React elements”.
 You can think of them as descriptions of what you want to see on the screen.
 React reads these objects and uses them to construct the DOM and keep it up to date.

 We will explore rendering React elements to the DOM in the [next section](https://reactjs.org/docs/rendering-elements.html).

-> Tip:We recommend using the “Babel” language definition for your editor of choice so that both ES6 and JSX code is properly highlighted.
+> Tip:We recommend using the "Babel” language definition for your editor of choice so that both ES6 and JSX code is properly highlighted.

 **Rendering Elements**
 ----------------------